nadrimajstor/micropython-wiki/Board-STM32F407-Discovery.md

 * USB OTG

 ###Status###
-* Initial support has been implemented, user switch and LEDs are supported.
+* Initial support has been implemented, user switch, accelerometer, and LEDs are supported.
 * Does not have separate directory - folded into initial stm port.
 * To build use one of the following methods:
    1. ```make BOARD=STM32F4DISC```